webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Flies-Faster-than-a-Bullet.md

 ---
 aliases:
-  - Flies Faster than a Bullet
+- "Flies Faster than a Bullet"
 tags:
 - Compendium/CSRD/en/Foci
 - Focus/Category/Irregular
-title: Flies Faster than a Bullet
-collection: Foci
-kind: Compendium
 ---

 ## Flies Faster than a Bullet
 You can fly, and you're superstrong, hard to hurt, and fast too.
 Is there anything you can't do?